+To better understand the computational overhead of multi-agent reasoning, we analyze both inference latency and average token usage across different agent configurations.
+As shown in \Cref{tab:token-usage}, introducing additional agents substantially increases the number of tokens processed per sample, reflecting deeper contextual reasoning and inter-agent communication.
+Specifically, the Single-Agent baseline consumes an average of only 166 tokens per sample, while adding Chain-of-Thought (CoT) reasoning raises usage nearly fourfold (641 tokens).
+Moving to a Two-Agent pipeline increases the average token cost to 552, and the full Three-Agent system increases token usage to 896 tokens.
+These results highlight that while multi-agent coordination improves contextual integrity and privacy reasoning, it also incurs computational and cost overhead.

-As shown in \cref{tab:confaide-latency}, the introduction of the three-agent pipeline increases inference latency across all model backbones.
+As shown in \Cref{tab:confaide-latency}, the introduction of the three-agent pipeline also increases inference latency across all model backbones.
 On average, three-agent settings incur a 3x–6x slowdown relative to their single-agent counterparts.
 For example, GPT-4.1’s latency increases nearly tenfold (from $3.88$s to $38.43$s), while open-source models such as LLaMA-3 70B and o3 also exhibit significant delays, rising from $17.60$s to $107.86$s and from $14.74$s to $70.82$s respectively.
 Even the fastest model (o4-mini) shows over a 3.5x increase.
 This overhead primarily stems from repeated retrieval of the meeting transcript and the need for each agent to access prior agents' outputs to maintain coherent contextual reasoning.
 Such sequential inter-agent communication and transcript grounding contribute significantly to latency.
-Future optimizations may seek to parallelize agent stages or cache intermediate outputs to reduce inference time without compromising the quality of privacy-aware reasoning.